WuZhuoran/Plant_Seedlings_Classification/PROJECT_PROPOSAL.md

    We want to use multi-class Logistic regression to build a quick baseline.

 2. Neural Network Method
-   We will build some simple neural network to test if Deep Learning could do great in this task.
+   We will build some simple neural network to test if Deep Learning could do better in this task.

 3. Convolutional Neural Network(CNN) with Pre-trained Model CNN is very good at image classification.
 There are many pre-trained Model in libraries such as Keras, in this project,